SumoLogic/sumologic-documentation/docs/manage/ingestion-volume/ingest-budgets/daily-volume/quickstart.md

 * Connection #0 to host api.sumologic.com left intact
 ```

 Save the response JSON to a file.
-To assign the Collector to the budget specify the ingest budget's `fieldValue` with the field `_budget` using the `fields` parameter.
+To assign the Collector to the budget, specify the ingest budget's `fieldValue` with the field `_budget` using the `fields` parameter.

 | Parameter | Type | Required? | Default | Description | Access |
 |:--|:--|:--|:--|:--|:--|